Smart Planet Association

 Related UN Declaration

-“We are determined to mobilize the means required to implement this Agenda through a revitalised Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focused in particular on the needs of the poorest and most vulnerable and with the participation of all countries, all stakeholders and all people.”
+“We are determined to mobilize the means required to implement this Agenda through a revitalised Global Partnership for Sustainable Development, based on a spirit of strengthened global solidarity, focussed in particular on the needs of the poorest and most vulnerable and with the participation of all countries, all stakeholders and all people.”

 Chartered SPA Research Areas

-ISO 44001:2017 – Collaborative Business Relationships
+ISO 44001:2017 – Collaborative Business Relationships.

 Programs